dumlutimuralp/antrea-packet-walks/part_d/README.md

 Whenever a new node is added to the Kubernetes cluster, Antrea Node Controller would detect that by watching the Kubernetes API and then add a route entry, similar to the ones above, on worker1 node' s route table.
 (Explained [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/architecture.md#antrea-agent))

 Until now, the reason why a node would send an ARP request for another node' s gw0 interface IP is explained above. **What about OVS ?
-How does it handle these ARP requests ?** For that the second flow entry in Table 20 is explained in more detail below.
+How does it handle these ARP requests ?** For that, focusing on the Table 20 again, the second flow entry is explained in more detail now, as below.

 <pre><code>
 cookie=0x1020000000000, table=20, priority=200,arp,arp_tpa=10.222.2.1,arp_op=1 actions=move:NXM_OF_ETH_SRC[]->NXM_OF_ETH_DST[],mod_dl_src:aa:bb:cc:dd:ee:ff,load:0x2->NXM_OF_ARP_OP[],move:NXM_NX_ARP_SHA[]->NXM_NX_ARP_THA[],load:0xaabbccddeeff->NXM_NX_ARP_SHA[],move:NXM_OF_ARP_SPA[]->NXM_OF_ARP_TPA[],load:0xade0201->NXM_OF_ARP_SPA[],IN_PORT